Updates: August 2025

-financial hardship.
-Sanctuary expenses currently exceed any income and donations being received.
-Our funds are being channeled into food, veterinary care, propane, and electricity.
-Other supply and care needs are on hold or being attended to after the essentials (nutrition/vet/utilities), if you are in a position to help donations are accepted via PayPal Giving Fund, or supplies can be sent to us from our Amazon or Chewy Wish Lists which are linked below.
+If you are in a position to help the animals already here, donations are accepted via PayPal Giving Fund, or supplies can be sent to us from our Amazon or Chewy Wish Lists which are linked below.

 Donations towards veterinary care can be made to Critter Care Animal Hospital by calling 720-961-8550 and ask that donations be posted to our account (Spirit Keeper Animal Sanctuary, c/o Lori Torrini).